 I told you.
 Spoiled.

 At Wazee Digital, we have a game room, Yoga in the Office, and breakfast and snack items always in the kitchen.
-Music is generally playing in various parts of the office (in mine for sure), and work stations are equipped with standing desks.
+Music is generally playing in various parts of the office (though there are plenty of quiet areas), and work stations are equipped with standing desks.
 (I also have an exercise ball for my back and neck).
 We have happy hours and socials, and while we love it when the office is full and lively, coming in to the office is not a requirement.
 Any of us may work from wherever we need to be.
 We have unlimited vacation and flexible hours.
 Our CEO often wears a hat, and most people wear jeans.
 The point is, we have a pretty casual, fun, yet highly productive office environment.

 Does agile = cool office environment?
 Not necessarily, though I believe they are like Forrest and Jenny.